/ seo-tools / Best Keyword Research Tools in 2026

 AnswerThePublic visualizes the questions people ask around a topic.
 Type in a keyword and it generates a wheel of "who, what, when, where, why, how" questions, along with preposition-based and comparison queries.
 It is great for blog post ideas and FAQ sections.

 The free tier gives you 3 searches per day, which is enough for casual use.
-The Pro plan removes limits and adds historical data, alerts, and team features.
+The paid plans raise the daily search limit and add historical data, alerts, and team features.
+Note that AnswerThePublic's listed prices have crept up over time, so confirm the current rate on the pricing page before subscribing.

 Which Should You Pick?